NachoColl/blockchain-web-services/docs/index.md

 ## Fundamentals

-Blockchain Web Services is a set of solutions on top of blockchain(s) to help companies, individuals and governments embrace a new era of trusted services while keeping the focus on their business models and how they add value.
+Blockchain Web Services is a set of solutions on top of blockchain(s) to help companies, individuals and governments embrace the blockchain revolution.
+It aims to spread blockchain overall adoption by dropping complexities that are not related at all with their solution outcomes and value.

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />